hannahkamillia/serenity-sphere/README.md

 <br>

 **Manage Employee Details**
-- Only the admin can see, edit and delete the job applications.
+- Only the admin can read, update and delete the job applications.
 ![WhatsApp Image 2024-01-17 at 23 10 33](https://github.com/hannahkamillia/serenity-sphere/assets/154809072/44f80cf9-6097-4503-a1bb-5a826044a684)